tomswinburne/tomswinburne.github.io/index.md

 predicting component failure remains a grand engineering challenge, limiting performance, shortening component life and increasing costs/emissions.

-We push the boundaries of multi-scale theory and simulation for metallic alloys, drawing from physics, mathematics, mechanics and machine learning.
+We push the boundaries of theory and simulation for metallic alloys, from the atomic scale up.
+Our research draws from physics, mathematics, mechanics and machine learning.
+A particular focus is quantifing uncertainty in the predictions of data-driven models spanning many time and length scales.<br>
-<em>Keywords: atomic simulation, dislocations, UQ, forecasting, descriptor models</em><br>
+<em>Keywords: atomic simulation, dislocations, UQ, Markov models, forecasting</em><br>

 <strong>Recent Preprints / Papers (&Dagger; = sole/corres.)</strong><br>
-Entropy of dislocation glide (Rodney Group / <a href="https://github.com/tomswinburne/PAFI" target="_new">PAFI</a>)
-<a href="https://arxiv.org/abs/2410.04813" target="_new" >ArXiv 2024</a><br>
 &Dagger;Implicit differentiation in MD (<b>Ivan Maliyov</b>)
 <a href="https://arxiv.org/abs/2407.02414" _target="_new">ArXiv 2024</a> (NPJ 2025) <a href="https://github.com/marseille-matmol/LammpsImplicitDerivative" target="_new">code</a><br>
 &Dagger;POPS misspecification uncertainty
 <a href="https://arxiv.org/abs/2402.01810v5" _target="_new">ArXiv 2024</a> (ML:S&T 2025) <a href="https://github.com/tomswinburne/POPS-Regression" target="_new">code</a><br>
+Entropy of dislocation glide (Rodney Group / <a href="https://github.com/tomswinburne/PAFI" target="_new">PAFI</a>)
+<a href="https://arxiv.org/abs/2410.04813" target="_new" >ArXiv 2024</a><br>
 MACE foundation model (Csyani Group, Section A.13)
 <a href="https://arxiv.org/abs/2401.00096" >ArXiv 2023</a><br>
 -------<br>